rodrigues/deli/README.md

 - Remove edeliver dependency, replacing its steps by local code
 - Provide default distillery config
-- Parallel restarts / checks / ...
+- Concurrent restarts / checks / ...
 - Retry / rollback strategy
 - Upgrades
 - Accept regex pattern in the end of task(s) to filter hosts affected by command